Kirtan7/Bug-Checklist/README.md

 # Bug-Checklist
-This Biggner Leval Bugs Checklist
+This Is Biggner Leval Bugs Checklist